 I have two friends who both made great money from being a photographer.
 My closest friend, Jason York of Jason York Photography, turned his love for taking pictures into a full-time business.
 He now owns his own studio and has become one of the most recognized photographers in our area.

 Another friend of ours, who has a full-time job, has been able to produce a very nice side income by taking pictures in the evenings on the weekends.
 She has done so by, also like Angie, marketing her business on Facebook as her word of mouth.
-With the awesome technology that cameras now days and the awesome free editing software programs that exist, taking pictures and getting paid for it has never been easier.
+With the awesome technology that cameras have nowadays and the awesome free editing software programs that exist, taking pictures and getting paid for it has never been easier.

 Having three young sons, it’s almost a necessity for me and my wife to get out of the house for some “us” time.
 When we leave, we want to make sure that we’ve hired a babysitter that we know and trust, and I remember one of the first times that we had a babysitter come in, me and my wife had discussed how much we should pay.